Monthly Archives: June 2012

 Anyway back to the film, or kind of.
-So Tulisa’s success as the Cheryl replacement on the aforementioned program has pushed her celebrity status up a few thousand notches and Arjun Rose (cool name) has capitalised on that timing to get her in a bit part here.
+So Tulisa’s success as the Cheryl replacement on the aforementioned program has pushed her celebrity status up a few thousand notches and Arjun Rose (cool name) has capitalised on that timing to cast her in a bit part here.
 Did she improve sales amongst teeny-boppers?
 I would say probably yes.
 Does she improve the movie in any way outside of eye candy?
 I would definitely say no. Funnily enough she grew up in the same part of London as me and we obviously both come from ‘other’ European heritage, which is noticeable by our (not so) ‘strong British names’.
 The difference is that she is now a millionaire celebrity and me… well I’m definitely not.
 But hey, it’s not all doom and gloom, I get to review slasher films for you peeps every day.

 When a girl is mistakenly thought to have taken her own life, a gang of youngsters launch a suicide pact.
 They plan to go out with a bang and decide to set-up a memorable occasion.
 In the meantime, they seem to be getting help in the form of a masked maniac.
 Who could it be that’s killing them off?